 Biden estimates his plan would cost about $750 billion over 10 years.
 That positions Biden between Trump, who wants to scrap the 2010 health law, and progressives who want a government-run system to replace private insurance altogether.
 Biden sees his approach as the next step toward universal coverage and one he could get through Congress.

-The Supreme Court, which now has a solid conservative majority, is scheduled to hear a case challenging the law on Tuesday.
-As president, Biden will have to deal with the fallout from that eventual decision.
+The Supreme Court, which now has a solid conservative majority, is scheduled to hear a case challenging the law soon after Tuesday’s election.
+If Biden wins, he would have to deal with the fallout from that eventual decision.